 How long does a computer last, and when is it time to replace it?

-What do we mean by "holds"?
+What do we mean by “lasts”?

-So how long does a computer last?
+So, how long does a computer last?

 When is it time to replace your computer?